Zamza584/Music-AlbumbyYear-Api-CSE341/README.md

 # Music Discovery
 Website to get albums by year, displaying 10 albums at a time for the year selected.
-This api uses spotify api to fetch data.
+This api uses spotify API to fetch data.<br/>
--Implemented log in feature
+*Implemented log in feature <br/>
--Node.js
+*Node.js<br/>
--Mongo DB
+*Mongo DB<br/>